OctopusDeploy/blog/blog/2024-07/kubernetes-agent-ga/index.md

 Version 1.7.0 of the Kubernetes agent added support for custom certificate/CA chains via the `agent.serverCertificate` Helm value.

-You can read more details in the [documentation](https://octopus.com/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent#trusting-custominternal-octopus-server-certificates).
+You can read more in our [documentation about certificates](https://octopus.com/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent#trusting-custominternal-octopus-server-certificates).

 ### Image pull secrets